🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 ✅ Pros

-• Eliminates manual data entry from Gmail
+• Eliminates manual data entry by auto-syncing from Gmail

 ❌ Cons